 You should only submit the mock ups for the packaging/labelling that is affected.

-Changes that do not affect the font size, layout or legibility do not require a variation, for example a change to the barcode, logo (assuming same size).
+Minor mock-up changes that do not affect the font size, layout or legibility do not require a variation, for example a change to the barcode, logo (assuming same size) change of IE national specific text.